thosgood/this-weeks-finds/markdown/week19.md

 being well-known invariants, it's not especially exciting from the point of view of topology.
 This was also shown by Justin Roberts:

-> Skein theory and Turaev-Viro invariants, by Justin Roberts, Pembroke College preprint, April 14, 1993.
+> "Skein theory and Turaev-Viro invariants", by Justin Roberts, Pembroke College preprint, April 14, 1993.
 (Roberts is at `J.D.Roberts@pmms.cam.ac.uk`) (Week 14).